Cambridge-ICCS/cambridge-iccs.github.io/about.md

 ---

 <p style='text-align:justify'>
-Computational modelling is key to modern climate science.
+Computational modelling is key to climate science.
 But models are becoming increasingly complex as we seek to understand our physical world in more depth and model it at higher fidelity.
 The <strong>Institute of Computing for Climate Science</strong> studies and supports the role of software engineering, computer science, artificial